Study of Mauritian Manufacturing Sector

 Industry 4.0 is considered a game changer for the manufacturing industry.
 It holds the potential for transforming manufacturing processes through the integration of new technologies, such as the Internet of Things (IoT), cloud computing, artificial intelligence and machine learning, edge computing, cybersecurity, and digital twins, among others.
 Industry 4.0 can be applied to diverse industrial and manufacturing sectors and across a wide range of manufacturing processes.

-Our Team is currently conducting an assessment study to evaluate the current state of Mauritius’ manufacturing sector.
-The study will provide an effective foundation for a future capacity building program to advise and upskill Mauritian manufacturers to adopt Manufacturing 4.0 technologies and processes.
+Our Team conducted an assessment study to evaluate the current state of Mauritius’ manufacturing sector.
+The study provided an effective foundation for a future capacity building program to advise and upskill Mauritian manufacturers to adopt Manufacturing 4.0 technologies and processes.

 Our Strategy and Impact